“BOOP! The Musical” Review

 Acting within her black-and-white world, Betty's life has been reduced to a round of fame and ordinariness.
 2025 Tony nominee Jasmine Amy Rogers performs with acuity and a touch of glitter as Betty, and brings the title character back to life.
 When Betty wants more than her usual, her inventor grandfather, Grampy (Stephen DeRosa), offers her an adventure in one of his inventions.
 She is sent forward to the modern-day world of New York City, dropping right into the midst of Comic Con.
-She wishes to finally mind her p's and q's where she hopes no one will know her, but it doesn't work.
+She wishes to finally mind her p's and q's so she hopes no one will know her, but it doesn't work.
 Her picture is all over billboards, magazine covers, and even t-shirts.
 Her fame obviously hasn't faded yet.

+The first person she meets is Trisha (Angelica Hale), dressed up entirely as Betty Boop cosplaying.
+Trisha is surprised in a good way by the mind-boggling imitation of Betty, as she guesses that she is merely another fan in costume.
+Trisha welcomes her, and Betty meets new characters that slowly influence her sense of reality.
+Outside her own world, Betty begins to acquire the knowledge of how to relate and think regarding her own self in a deeper way.
 The visual aesthetic mirrors the storytelling.
 The show begins in grays to portray the world of the cartoon, and as Betty enters the contemporary world, color dominates the stage.
 David Rockwell's set brings physical elements together with LED screens so that it enhances the action without ever subtracting from it.
 Gregg Barnes' costumes walk that fine line between old-fashioned and new, maintaining the essence of the original character without allowing her to become outdated.

 Tickets are available now on Broadway.com, and the original cast recording drops in June—it’s well worth a listen!!